Tsanta04/fanorontelo/README.md

 A Rust crate for experimenting with neural networks, games, and math utils.
 Dive into AI-driven gameplay like Fanorontelo (a malagasy game) with MinMax and NN magic!
 The neural network will try to imitate the minimax algorithm for a fanorontelo bot which predict the best move from a given position

+## Regard of this branch
+This is the stochastic implementation of the neural network gradient descent and back propagation algorithm

 ## Src directory Breakdown

 - **data/**: Manages datasets creation and data loading pipelines.